zhutoutoutousan/A-study-note-as-a-beginner/software-industry-and-tech/mental-model-SE_pm.md

     - Source code study progress track
       - Why study
       - [RTFM](https://github.com/isaacs/node-glob)
+  - "blob"
 # Front-end
+## Client-side networking
+- Web API: The WebSockets
+  - The WebSocket API is an advanced technology that makes it possible to open a two-way interactive communication session between the user's browser and a server.
+With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.
+## Client-side storage
+- web API: Web storage
+  - Session storage
+  - Local Storage
+- Web API: IndexDB API
+- Browser Cookie
 ## UI/UX
 ### Tools and gadgets
 - Framework